 Questions about the Montenegro Croatia border are some of the most frequently asked questions about Montenegro.

-It doesn’t take much research to realise that Dubrovnik airport is very close to Montenegro and, with plenty of inbound flights, it's a great airport to fly into when you're travelling to Montenegro.
+It doesn’t take much research to realize that Dubrovnik airport is very close to Montenegro and, with plenty of inbound flights, it's a great airport to fly into when you're travelling to Montenegro.

-But then come the questions about driving from Croatia to Montenegro...
+But then come the questions about getting from Croatia to Montenegro...

 “Is the border really as bad as people say?”